 In recent years, as low carb and ketogenic diets have taken off in popularity, so too has the practice of carb cycling.
-As the name implies, carb cycling involves an off-and-on approach to carbohydrate intake.
+As the name implies, carb cycling involves an off-and-on approach to your carbohydrate intake.

 Initially developed with high-level athletes in mind, carb cycling is now popular amongst fitness enthusiasts across the world.
 But there’s a lot more to carb cycling than just simply going up and down with your carbohydrate consumption.
 In fact, there is a real science behind the art of regularly altering your carb intake.

 What is Carb Cycling and How Does it Work?